Julius Hartt: The Julius Hartt School

 Hartt planned a small private music school in 1919, to be opened in Hartford.
 It was named the Julius Hartt School of Music, opening in 1920, initially specializing in the instruction of keyboard, violin and voice.
 Moshe Paranov was a co-founder with Hartt, with whom he originally established the school as Julius Hartt, Moshe Paranov, and Associated Teachers.
 The first school was located at Hartt's home on Sigourney Street in Hartford, then moved to a converted private residence at 222 Collins Street.
 The school began college courses in 1927.

 Hartt retired from teaching at the school in 1936, whereafter most activities were taken over by Moshe Paranov.

 Death and legacy

 Julius Hartt died in West Hartford, Connecticut on September 10, 1942.
-In addition to establishing The Hartt School of Music, he is remembered for contributing to the endowment of Trinity College in Hartford, sponsoring free concerts by Hartt School faculty and students at Bushnell Memorial Hall, founding the Hartford Musical Foundation (renamed the Julius Hartt Musical Foundation) in 1934 with former president of the Hartford Electric Light Company Viggo E. Bird and for his many pupils who went onto become concert pianists, accompanists, music educators and conservatory leaders in the U.S. and abroad.
+In addition to establishing The Hartt School of Music, he is remembered for contributing to the endowment of Trinity College in Hartford, sponsoring free concerts by Hartt School faculty and students at Bushnell Memorial Hall, serving on the board of trustees of the Symphony Society of Connecticut, founding the Hartford Musical Foundation (renamed the Julius Hartt Musical Foundation) in 1934 with former president of the Hartford Electric Light Company Viggo E. Bird and for his many pupils who went onto become concert pianists, accompanists, music educators and conservatory leaders in the U.S. and abroad.
 Julius Hartt's motto was "Music is life; life is art; art is nature molded in the crucible of discipline."

+His papers are archived at the University of Hartford Archives and Special Collections.